 - In the axis Labels window, select the whole column Unit Price.
 Press OK.

 - Finally, we will see Profit is 0 for 50 as Unit Sold in the table.
-Also, in the line chart, we will see the Revenue line and Costs line meets when Unit sold is 50.
+Also, in the line chart, we will see the Revenue line and Cost line meet when the Unit sold is 50.

 Break-even point calculation helps a lot for business analysis and development.
-In this article, I have shown 3 effective methods to calculate the break-even point in Excel.
+In this article, I have shown you how to calculate break-even points in Excel in 3 simple ways.
 If you have any queries or suggestions, let us know by commenting.
 Visit our ExcelDemy Website for similar articles regarding Excel.